• About Us

 • Contact Us

-setup security and compliance compliance considerations when using AWS Lambda
+How to setup Security and compliance considerations when using AWS Lambda (Part 1)

 AWS Lambda is a serverless computing service that enables you to run code without provisioning or managing servers.
 As with any other service, there are security and compliance considerations that you should take into account when using Lambda.